wout/packlink.cr/README.md

   .all(client: client)
 ```

-If you need to do multiple calls with the same API Key, use the following helper:
+If you need to do multiple calls with the same API key, use the following helper:

 ```crystal
 Packlink::Client.with_api_key("<your-api-key>") do |packlink|